Overview of Alternative Payment Programs and Community-Based Organizations in California

 - We provide access to information and connection to child nutrition programs, resource libraries, and continuing education opportunities.

-How does CAPPA help communities?
+How does Thriving Families CA (TFC) help communities?

 - We advocate for quality child care programs in local communities.